CedarvilleCS/CedarLogic/simulator/README.md

 Note, I saw something in VS-Code about treating Cmake as a first-class build system and it looked like it wanted to do the cmake configure and build steps itself.
 I haven't investigated further but that's to say the steps above aren't the only way to do it.

+If that's breaking because things aren't installed on your system, you'll want the following however you need to get them:
+- Clang and/or GCC (I prefer clang)
+- CMake
+- Make